influxdata/telegraf/plugins/inputs/consul_agent/README.md

-# Hashicorp Consul Metrics Input Plugin
+# Hashicorp Consul Agent Metrics Input Plugin

 This plugin grabs metrics from a Consul agent.
 Telegraf may be present in every node and connect to the agent locally.
 In this case should be something like `http://127.0.0.1:8500`.